Republican Sen. Tim Scott suspends presidential campaign - KTVZ

 “I love America more today than I did on May 22.
 But when I go back to Iowa, it will not be as a presidential candidate.
 I am suspending my campaign,” he said.

 The announcement Sunday night took many of Scott’s aides and donors by surprise.
-Two people close to his campaign said they were given advanced notice, even though it was becoming increasingly clear Scott was facing an uphill struggle to break through.
+Two people close to his campaign said they were not given advance notice, even though it was becoming increasingly clear Scott was facing an uphill struggle to break through in the GOP primary.

 The super PAC supporting Scott pulled its slate of television ads in October, and, following last week’s third GOP presidential debate, decided not to make a new investment.

+Scott kept the decision to exit the race close to his vest, people linked to his campaign said, but the timing was more surprising than the announcement itself.
+His team had been worried about qualifying for the fourth Republican debate next month, after being the last candidate to meet the donor and polling thresholds to make last week’s debate.
+He had been hoping a strong debate performance would jumpstart his candidacy, but even he conceded to advisers and allies that hadn’t happened.

+By leaving the race now, people close to his campaign said, he can return to the Senate without an embarrassing finish in Iowa.
+He preserves the possibility of a future political run — and leaves without getting in the crosshairs of Donald Trump, should the former president become the nominee.

-“Tim ran an optimistic, hopeful message — but that’s not where the Republican base is right now,” a Republican official who supported Scott told CNN.
+“Tim ran an optimistic, hopeful message — but that’s not where the Republican base is right now,” a GOP official who supported Scott told CNN.

 Scott told Fox News’ Trey Gowdy that he will not back another Republican candidate, saying he believes “the best way for me to be helpful” is to withhold an endorsement in the primary.